How to Install Apache Maven on Debian 12/11/10

 This command requests Maven to reveal its version number, which should then display information about the installed version of Maven.

-In the event that the installed version of Maven does not meet your requirements, or if your preference aligns with the most current version, you might want to proceed to Section 2.
-Here, we shall guide you through the process of manually installing the most recent version of Apache Maven.
+If the installed version of Maven does not meet your requirements or your preference aligns with the current version, you might want to proceed to Section 2.
+Here, we shall guide you through manually installing the most recent version of Apache Maven.

 Step 1: Installation of the Default Java Development Kit (JDK)